nsrivast/wikiwarp/README.md

 Game statistics are visible in the yellow status bar, and below that is a reproduction of the Wikipedia page you are currently viewing.
 Click on any of the links that you think will get you closer to your target.

-## Notes ##

-This application was created in Rails 2 and refurbished in Rails 3.
-It runs properly but may have some deprecated file structures and formats.

 ## References ##